effector/effector/beta/src/content/docs/en/api/effector/Event.md

 ## Declaring types

-Event carriers some data, in TypeScript ecosystem each data should have defined type.
+Event carries some data and in TypeScript ecosystem each data should have defined type.
 When event is explicitly created by [`createEvent`](/en/api/effector/createEvent) type of the argument must be provided as a Generic type argument:

 ```ts